Owner name search

 Select ‘Request for access’ on the Qld Motor Vehicle Register (QMVR) main menu.

 Complete the details required, and we’ll send an application pack to you.
 The Department of Transport and Main Roads individually considers applications.

 We recommend you enter the person’s surname and given name.
 This will return a list of matches including middle names or initials.

 If too many matches are available, a message will display indicating more matches.
 For common names, include extra details if known, such as:

 What’s the difference between a current and a point-in-time owner name search?

-A current search will find the most recent registration details.
-Meanwhile, a point-in-time search will find registration details recorded against an owner on a specific date.
+The current search will find the most recent registration details.
+Meanwhile, the point-in-time search will find registration details recorded against an owner on a specific date.

 The point-in-time owner name search is only available for registration details on or after 9 June 1998.